ghtea/data-scenery/README.md

 # Data Scenery
 [link](https://ds.nextwing.me/)
 >
-- Check diverse data on graph
+- Show data with table/graph

 ---
 ## Focused (compared to past projects)
 - Semantic HTML (ARIA)
 - Reconstruncted/renamed components based on HTML tags
-- Testing (jest, testing-library)
+- Testing (simple unit test and integration test)
 - Components, Hooks for frequent usage
 - More complicate UI
 - Better saga coding for rendering/using firebase less

 ## Should Be Improved
-- naming roles for many things
+- advanced naming roles for many things
 - trying frameworks (Next.js, Nest.js)
-- get out of create-react-app and edit babel, webpack
+- getting out of create-react-app and edit babel, webpack
 - use popular color library or css framworks to use better color palettes